TonyTnT/tonytnt.github.io/_pages/about.md

 I obtained my B.Eng. at <a href="https://english.tyut.edu.cn" target="_blank">Taiyuan University of Technology</a>, majoring in Computer science and technology.

 My current job description:
+1. Self-developed differential mobile robot:
+- Responsible for hardware selection, ROS package development and migration, CAN communication with motor servos, multi-sensor fusion for obstacle avoidance, and ROS DDS middleware communication parameter configuration.
+- Developed web-based robot control software, featuring a Vue-based frontend and a NestJS-based backend, encapsulating ROS node topics to enable rviz functionality on the web interface.

-1. Collaborative robot research and development(based on key projects in Zhejiang Province): leading software development and hardware integration.
+2. Indoor collaborative robot research(based on key projects in Zhejiang Province):
+- Debugging of self-developed quad-axis SCARA arms.
+- Design and construct workflow of the LLM-SegDet-Chroma, to achieve LLM control collaborative robots(fully self-developed SCARA arm with mobile robot) for ineraction with objets indoor environment.
+- Deploying deep learning algorithms(YOLO) on domestic embedded boards(Rockchip RK3588), utilizing edge-side NPUs.
+- Overseeing project progress and aligning monthly with participating universities and enterprises.

-2. student guidance:
+3. student guidance:
 - collaboration with doctoral students to carry out research in the field of visual slam, based on NICE-SLAM;
-- guide students to carry out research on LLM(Large Language Model) control with collaborative robots, to build a toy example of embodied artificial intelligence;
+- guide students to carry out research on LLM(Large Language Model) control with collaborative robots, to build toy examples of embodied artificial intelligence;
 - guide students to carry out research on medical image segmentation.

-My current research interet is Medical Image Analysis, Visual SLAM, and LLM with Robot.
+My current research interet is Medical Image Analysis, and LLM with Robot.

 ## Education
 - *<font size=3>2019 - 2022</font>*<font size=3>, Master of Engineering, Computer Science, Beihang University, China. </font>
-- *<font size=3>2015 - 2019</font>*<font size=3>, Bachelor degree of Engineering, Computer Science, Taiyuan University of Techonlogy, China. </font>
+- *<font size=3>2015 - 2019</font>*<font size=3>, Bachelor of Engineering, Computer Science, Taiyuan University of Techonlogy, China. </font>

 ## Work Experience